 If the Anthropocene heralds both a new age of human supremacy and an out-of-control Nature ushering in a premature apocalypse, this living book insists such assumptions must be hacked.
-Reperforming selections from two live events staged in 2016 and 2017 in Sydney, Australia, Hacking the Anthropocene offers a series of propositions – argument, augury, poetry, elegy, essay, image, video – that suggest alternative entry points for understanding shifting relationships between humans and nature.
+Reperforming selections from three live events staged in 2016, 2017 and 2018 in Sydney, Australia, Hacking the Anthropocene offers a series of propositions – argument, augury, poetry, elegy, essay, image, video – that suggest alternative entry points for understanding shifting relationships between humans and nature.
 Scholars and artists from environmental humanities and related areas of social, political and cultural studies interrogate the assumption of the human “we” as a uniform actor, and offer a timely reminder of the entanglements of race, sexuality, gender, coloniality, class, and species in all of our earthly terraformings.
 Here, Anthropocene politics are both urgent and playful, and the personal is also planetary.

 Feminist, Queer, Anticolonial Propositions for Hacking the Anthropocene is an OHP Labs Seedbook.
 More at Seedbooks…

 Jennifer Mae Hamilton lives on unceded Anaiwan Country, and is a researcher, teacher and community organiser.
 Her interdisciplinary research explores weather, affect and housework, and, with Astrida Neimanis, co-founded COMPOSTING Feminisms and Environmental Humanities.
 She is a lecturer in English at the University of New England.